MoonPoet/xaprb-src/content/blog/2008/how-to-select-the-nth-greatestleastfirstlast-row-in-sql.md

 ### Conclusion

 In this post I showed you how to decompose the problem into simpler and simpler pieces.
 Often what's hardest about a complex query is trying to do it all at once.
-I have lots of tips elsewhere on this blog about how to make things faster -- this is not a particularly fast query -- but here I just wanted to show how to get the correct answer.
+I have lots of tips elsewhere on this blog about how to make things faster---this is not a particularly fast query---but here I just wanted to show how to get the correct answer.